What is Mega Camerupt as a Raid Boss?

 XL Candy Farming

-- Powering up high-level Pokémon
+- Very useful for powering up high-level Pokémon

 Efficiency Tip